Information for Chairs and Visiting Committee

 Chair Tips Here's a thoughtful list of ideas and actions to help

 you in your work.
+This personal list contains more detail than the

 Housekeeping